ukgov-equality-hub/smc-son/son/content/drivers_of_social_mobility/conditions_of_childhood/distribution_of_parental_education.md

 {
     "code": "DR13",
-    "title": "Percentage of adults in families with dependent children with a higher education qualification, and quintile ranking (from best 20% to worst 20%), by region (UK, 2014 to 2021 combined)", "tooltipTitle:"
-    "Percentage of adults with a higher education qualification", "map": "/static/data/maps/International_Territorial_Level_2_(January_2021)_UK_BUC.json",
+    "title": "Percentage of adults in families with dependent children with a higher education qualification, and quintile ranking (from best 20% to worst 20%), by region (UK, 2014 to 2021 combined)", "tooltipTitle": "Percentage of adults with a higher education qualification", "map": "/static/data/maps/International_Territorial_Level_2_(January_2021)_UK_BUC.json",
     "data": "/static/data/indicators/DR13_area-20230419.csv",
     "geoFormat": "",